igorf7/HartDeviceEmulator/README.md

 # HartDeviceEmulator

-Эмулятор полевого устройства с HART протоколом.
-Используется микроконтроллер STM32L051 и HART трансивер AD5700.
+Field device emulator with HART protocol.
+The microcontroller STM32L051 and the HART transceiver AD5700 are used.